raayandhar/alexandria/README.md

 At some point, this entire structure will be moved to my personal website.

-For a structure of the repository, reefer to `structure.md`.
+For a structure of the repository, refer to `structure.md`.

 ![Image missing](images/README.png)